CodeSmile-0000011110110111/de.codesmile.luny/README.md

 imported[1]:EndsWith(".unity")
 ```

-This is syntactic sugar for the more verbose alternative, sort of resembling a C# static method call:
+The `:` operator is syntactic sugar for the more verbose alternative, resembling a C# static method call:
 ```
 string.EndsWith(imported[1], ".unity")
 ```